filecoin-project/filecoin-docs/content/en/basics/the-blockchain/blocks-and-tipsets/index.md

 ### Tipsets in the Ethereum JSON-RPC

 Wherever you see the term _block_ in the Ethereum JSON-RPC, you should mentally read _tipset_.
-Before the inclusion of the Filecoin EVM runtime, there was no single hash referring to a tipset.
+Before the inclusion of the {{< tooltip "Filecoin EVM runtime" >}}, there was no single hash referring to a tipset.
 A tipset ID was the concatenation of block CIDs, which led to a variable length ID, and poor user experience.

 With the Ethereum JSON-RPC, we introduced the concept of the _tipset CID_ for the first time.
 It is calculated by hashing the former _tipset key_ using a blake-256 hash.
 Therefore, when you see the term: